-If you have been referred to the occupational health service for a telephone assessment, your HR/Manager will make you aware of the referral and the reason for your referral.
-Your HR/Manager will share information about the confidentiality of your information and your rights.
+If you have been referred to the occupational health (OH) service for a telephone assessment, your HR department or line manager will make you aware of the referral and the reason for it.

 Please ensure you are in a room where you can talk privately and confidentially at the time of your consultation.
-The Occupational Health Professional will contact you on the telephone number provided on the referral form.
+The OH professional will contact you on the number provided with your referral.

-Once your identity has been confirmed you will be asked for your verbal consent to carry out the telephone consultation and to release an Occupational Health report to your organisation following the consultation.
+Once your identity has been confirmed, you will be asked for your verbal consent to carry out the telephone consultation and to release an OH report to your organisation afterwards.

 Without your consent, the consultation cannot proceed.
-If you are not happy to continue then you should advise your HR/Manager immediately.
+If you are not happy to continue then you should advise your HR or manager immediately.
 We may record and/or monitor the consultation to:

 Please tell us as soon as possible or at the start of the consultation if you have any concerns with your call being recorded.

-In order for the telephone consultation to be as effective as possible we would recommend you have the following information available if relevant:
+In order for the consultation to be as effective as possible, we would recommend you have the following information to hand, if relevant:

-- Names of any specialists whose care you are under and details of any forthcoming outpatient appointments or operation dates awaited.
+• Names of any specialists whose care you are under, and details of any forthcoming outpatient appointments or operation dates.

-- If you have had any recent reports or investigations such as blood tests, X rays or scans, it would be very helpful to know if these highlighted any abnormalities.
-(You may wish to ask your GP about this).
+• If you’ve had any recent reports or investigations – such as blood tests, X rays or scans – it would be helpful to know if these highlighted any abnormalities (you may wish to ask your GP about this).

 What happens next?

-Should you wish to receive a copy of the Occupational Health report before or at the same time as your employer, please let the Occupational Health Professional know and this will be made available on HealthHub.
+Should you wish to receive a copy of the OH report before, or at the same time, as your employer, please let the OH professional know, and this will be made available on HealthHub.

 Health Management processes your personal data in line with relevant data protection and clinical governance requirements and good practice, including:

-Please be aware another clinician may audit your case for quality purposes to ensure all our clinicians work to best practice standard.
+Please be aware another clinician may audit your case for quality purposes, to ensure our clinicians work to best practice standard.
 When this is undertaken no personal data is shared.
 Health Management are the Controller under GDPR.
 The legal basis for processing your: